ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 KG.BI.8.3.a

-The turnaround time is defined as ‘last bird out to first bird in’ on a per house basis.
+The turnaround time is defined as ‘last bird out to first bird in’ on a per house basis

 • Flock depopulation records

-• Chick placements records
+• Placements records

 KG.BI.9